SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 ```
 <br>

 ### Data Preprocessing <a name="clftree-preprocessing"></a>

-While Logistic Regression is susceptible to the effects of outliers, and highly correlated input variables - Decision Trees are not, so the required preprocessing here is lighter.
-We still however will put in place logic for:
+While Logistic Regression is susceptible to the effects of outliers, and highly correlated input variables - Decision Trees are not, so we don't need to remove them.

-* Missing values in the data
-* Encoding categorical variables to numeric form

 <br>

-##### Missing Values
+#### Missing Values

-The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value) we will just remove those rows

 ```python